-Kerry Gilbert grew up in the Okanagan.
-She has lived on Vancouver Island, in South Korea, and in Australia.
-She now lives back in the valley, where she teaches Creative Writing at Okanagan College and raises her three children.
-Her first book of poetry, (kerplnk): a verse novel of development, was published in 2005 with Kalamalka Press.
-Her second book of poetry, Tight Wire, was published in 2016 with Mother Tongue Publishing.
+I grew up in the Okanagan and have lived on Vancouver Island, in South Korea, and in Australia.
+I now live back in the valley, where I teach Creative Writing at Okanagan College and raise my three children.
+My first book of poetry, (kerplnk): a verse novel of development, was published in 2005 with Kalamalka Press.
+My second book of poetry, Tight Wire, was published in 2016 with Mother Tongue Publishing.
 Tight Wire is on the ReLit Long Shortlist for 2017.

-Most recently she won the Gwendolyn MacEwen Poetry Award for Best Suite by an Emerging Writer 2016/2017.
+Most recently I won the Gwendolyn MacEwen Poetry Award for Best Suite by an Emerging Writer 2016/2017.
 The suite is the core of a new verse manuscript called Little Red, which will be published with Mother Tongue Publishing in Spring 2019.
-Also, three of Kerry’s poems made the long list for the 2017-2018 Ralph Gustafson Prize for the Best Poem (The Fiddlehead’s 27th annual contest).
+Also, three of my poems made the long list for the 2017-2018 Ralph Gustafson Prize for the Best Poem (The Fiddlehead’s 27th annual contest).

-Kerry is co-founder of Spoke Literary Festival, https://spokefestival.com/, a celebration of writers in and around the Okanagan.
-She also runs writing workshops for teens, called Story Makers, https://thestorymakers.ca/.
-Story Makers is a mentorship program that helps young writers find their voice and confidence.
+I am co-founder of Spoke Literary Festival, a celebration of writers in and around the Okanagan.
+I am also co-founder of Story Makers, on-line writing workshops for teens and twenty-somethings, that helps young women find their voice and confidence.